Barcelona Practice 2: Button leads the way at the end of the first day

 11 May, 2012

-May 11 (Apex) Jenson Button ended day one of the Spanish Grand Prix weekend in Barcelona fastest of all, as the true pecking order started to emerge by the end of the day indicating that the tussle for top honours should be between McLaren, Red Bull, Mercedes and Lotus.
+May 11 (GP247) Jenson Button ended day one of the Spanish Grand Prix weekend in Barcelona fastest of all, as the true pecking order started to emerge by the end of the day indicating that the tussle for top honours should be between McLaren, Red Bull, Mercedes and Lotus.